kekekekkek/SvenDPP/README.md

 3. Go back to the `..\Sven Co-op\svencoop` folder and find the `liblist.gam` file there and open it;
 4. After opening the file, insert the line `gamedll “dlls/SvenDPP.dll”` at the end (Otherwise your `game` / `svends.exe` will crash).
 For example:<br><br>
 ![Screenshot_9](https://github.com/kekekekkek/SvenDPP/blob/main/Images/Screenshot_9.png)<br><br>
 5. Now after running `svends.exe` the module will be loaded to the server automatically.
-Also if you run `svencoop.exe` and create your local server, the module will be loaded automatically too.
+Also if you run `svencoop.exe` and create your local server, the module will be loaded automatically too.<br><br>
+You can only use `SvenJect.exe` to save text field values.
+Just start the injector, fill in all fields and click on the `Save` button.
+You can also change the registry value for the fields manually.
+To change the field values you need to open the following path in your `regedit`: `HKEY_CURRENT_USER\SOFTWARE\SvenJector`.

 <br>12.
 After these steps, run the `SvenJect.exe` program.
 In the `Token` text field specify the `bot token`.
 In the `Channel ID` text field specify the `channel number`.
 You can do this using the keys `Ctrl + C` and `Ctrl + V`.
 The result of copy and paste should look like this:<br><br>
 ![Screenshot_10](https://github.com/kekekekkek/SvenDPP/blob/main/Images/Screenshot_10.png)<br><br>